Galp's LPG business sells liquefied petroleum gas, propane and butane, at over 20,000 points of sale to one million end customers.

-Galp Energia distributes LPG in three ways: bottled, in bulk and through pipes.
+Galp distributes LPG in four ways: bottled, in bulk, LPG car and through pipes.
 In Portugal, the bottled segment is the most important and in Spain, the most important is the bulk segment.

 The supply chain of LPG